TMJ Treatment Specialty Questions and Answer

-If you are looking for a dentist who has dedicated himself to the diagnosis and treatment of TMJ, visit Koala Center for Sleep & TMJ Disorders and talk to our professionals.
+If you are looking for a dentist who has dedicated himself to the diagnosis and treatment of TMJ, visit Koala® Center For Sleep & TMJ Disorders and talk to our professionals.
 We accept new patients.
 For more information call us today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 TMJ disorder, also known as temporomandibular joint disorder or simply TMD, is a condition that causes pain, among other symptoms, in the jaw.
 Its exact cause is unknown, but it is believed to be related to trauma or injury to the jaw joint and surrounding muscles, nerves, and ligaments.
 In most cases, the condition is caused by a problem with the joint, such as an injury or arthritis.
 It is also possible to develop a TMJ disorder without any known cause.

 Also known as jaw joint disorder, TMJ is a condition that causes pain and stiffness in the jaw.
 It is usually caused by stress, poor posture, and teeth grinding at night.
 Most people do not realize they have TMJ until they experience symptoms such as a popping or clicking sound when they chew, difficulty chewing, and pain while chewing.
 Other signs of TMJ disorder include: